Understanding Routing and NAT with WireGuard VPN

 In the installer script, there is only one SNAT rule, and it is called Masquerade SNAT.

-What it does is very simple, it changes the source address of a packet to what the oifname inet address is (this address is obtained from the route table).
-This is important because, without this step, when the packet reaches its destination on the Internet, the receiving server cannot reply to the packet because it doesn't know where this packet comes from!
-(It only sees the packet is sent by the WireGuard peer's address (for example, 10.66.66.2), but it cannot find the sender device after sending the ARP request, because this WireGuard peer's inet address is not reachable from the destination server.)
+What it does is simple: it changes the source address of a packet to the oifname inet address (this address is obtained from the route table).
+This is important because, without this step, when the packet reaches its destination on the Internet, the receiving server cannot reply to the packet since it doesn't know where the packet came from!
+(It only sees that the packet was sent by the WireGuard peer's address (for example, 10.66.66.2), but it cannot find the sender device after sending an ARP request, because the WireGuard peer's inet address is not reachable from the destination server.)

-Also the Masquerade SNAT rule keeps track of the established connection so that the reply packet at the same TCP/UDP port with source address equal to this sent packet's destination address can be DNAT to the correct WireGuard peer.
+Additionally, the Masquerade SNAT rule keeps track of established connections so that reply packets on the same TCP/UDP port with a source address equal to the sent packet's destination address can be DNAT'd to the correct WireGuard peer.

 Egress

-The packet now has new source address (the server's public inet address), unchanged destination address, and is ready to be sent to the gateway device next!
+The packet now has a new source address (the server's public inet address), an unchanged destination address, and is ready to be sent to the gateway device!

 The Driver TX path is the server's public network interface device in this scenario.